Best Baroque Instrumental Nominee

 International Classical Music Awards 2014

 The all-French programme of music by composers Marin Marais and Antoine Forqueray recalls the Songs of the Auvergne and the beautiful French countryside.
-Trio Sonnerie delivers an expertly phrased and highly nuanced performance of Marias' La Gamme.
+Trio Sonnerie delivers an expertly phrased and highly nuanced performance of Marais' La Gamme.

 Marais' contemporary Forqueray provides a welcome addition to the programme.
 His own prowess on the viol inspired his fiendishly virtuosic Suite No. 1 which stretched the performers to achieve new heights.
 Each performer has the opportunity to shine with the clean, crisp lines leaving no room for anything other than top notch playing.